christafaa/christafaa.github.io/_posts/2018-07-24-protecting_user_data_with_activerecord.markdown

 When a user attempts to login, we can use `authenticate(unencrypted_password)` on our user object to confirm that the submitted password matches the password that was jumbled and saved to the user’s `password_digest` attribute.

-The `has_secure_password` macro is a small piece of code that does a lot of work to ensure that passwords can not be maliciously accessed and that we can still authenticate users when they attempt to login.
+The `has_secure_password` macro is a small piece of code that does a lot of work to ensure that passwords can not be maliciously accessed and yet we can still authenticate users when they attempt to login.
-The content of your blog post goes here.